 Truly a wine of contradictions, this is never to be drunk young as it improves markedly over five-ten years or more.
 Bold, brassy and leggy, the opulent nose is butterscotch and vanilla via toasty oak, initially masking a more delicate white blossom scent.
 The new oak treatment dominates the palate, with vanilla and a delicious creamy texture in the mouth.
 The finesse comes from intense citrus and peach fruit and steely acidity.
 It leaves a final impression of bonfire smoke and cinder toffee.
 In recent years the oak treatment has been turned down a notch or two, but it still needs time for the oak to integrate and knit together.
 An average of 15,000 bottles made per year.
 One of Italy’s greatest white wines; this is biodynamite.

 Palafreno, IGP Toscana, 14%

 The first release was in 2000, and that was a blend of Merlot and Sangiovese.
 Now Palafreno is always 100% Merlot, and so it’s Querciabella’s sole monovarietal wine.
-Only around 3,000 bottles are made each year.
+The are only around 3,000 bottles each year.
 It was christened Palafreno after Ariosto’s epic poem of 1516 called Orlando Furioso.
 (This naming convention then continued with the wines below).